jandroav/jenkins-raspberry/README.md

 # jenkins-raspberry
 This is a project to explain how to run Jenkins on an old raspberry pi using:
 * Raspberry Pi OS
-* Podman
-* Buildah

 The initial idea was to build everything over kubernetes but k3s has certain problems with Raspberry Pi 3 models so the new architecture will be:
-* Jenkins main instance running with Podman in a Raspberry Pi 3 model B
+* Jenkins main instance running in a Raspberry Pi 3 model B
 * Jenkins agents running over a k3s cluster built from several Raspberry Pi 4
 ## Hardware you need
 * At least one Raspberry Pi 3 model B